garritfra/garrit.xyz/content/posts/2024-01-05-greg-the-developer.md

 ---
 title: "Greg, the Developer"
 date: "2024-01-05"
-tags: "note, tech, fun, shortstory, writing, programming, practices"
+tags: "note, tech, fun, shortstory, writing, programming, practices, devops"
 ---

 This is Greg.
 Greg loves to play with his computer and create amazing things.